Rehab For Alcoholics In South Africa

 Alcohol Use Disorder (AUD) is a medical condition characterised by an impaired ability to stop or control alcohol use despite negative consequences.
-It encompasses a range of drinking behaviours and can be mild, moderate, or severe.
+It encompasses a range of drinking behaviours and can be mild to severe.

 Symptoms of AUD include:

-AUD is diagnosed by healthcare professionals using specific criteria.
-It’s important to note that AUD is a progressive disease, meaning it can worsen over time if left untreated.
+Alcohol use disorders are typically diagnosed by healthcare professionals using specific criteria.
+AUD is a progressive disease, meaning it can worsen over time if left untreated.

 The Science of Addiction